tyagraj777/secure-docker-image-build-calico/README.md

 # secure-docker-image-build-calico
-secure Docker image build project usign Calico and Terraform
+secure Docker image build project using Calico and Terraform

 # Kubernetes Network Policies with Calico and Terraform